Image synthesis for an optical system

 title="Совмещенное изображение" )

-The optical system model here is reduced to blurring the image in the frequency domain (FFT).
-There are simpler ways to solve such a problem (apply blurring).
-But the method proposed here allows you to realise a much more complex "iris model" - you just need to replace the first 5 lines of the next cell with your function.
+The optical system model here boils down to frequency domain image blurring (FFT).
+There are simpler ways to solve this problem (apply a blur).
+But the method proposed here allows you to implement a much more complex "aperture model" – you only need to replace the first 5 lines of the next cell with your function.

 x = 1:framesize;